doogrammargood/labyrinth_starter_code/README.md

 The algorithms to implement for the project belong in maze_solve_algorithms and maze.

 Here, we give an overview of the files and the notable classes and functions in each file.
-The files are listed in order, so that each file imports some of the previous files.
+The files are listed in order, so that each file imports all of the previous files.
 The students must write the functions labeled with *.

 |File|Important classes/functions|What they do|
 |----|---------------------------|------------|